meltyourface/blank/posts/Cursed-trees/Ancient-Rituals-for-Healing-Cursed-Trees/index.md

 ### II. **Groaning Oak Ritual**: The Soothing Whisper

-Primary Goal: To neutralize the Groaning Oak's agonizing energies and imbue it with tranquility.
+**Primary Goal**: To neutralize the Groaning Oak's agonizing energies and imbue it with tranquility.

 Artifacts Needed:
 1. A handcrafted wooden flute, made from a blessed birch tree.